ostafen/viperdb/README.md

 ### Contribute

-ViperDB is a very recent project and, as such, it comes with no warranty.
+ViperDB is a very recent project.
+However, it is actively maintained to ensure high quality.
 If you find any bug, or have some suggestion, feel free to contribute by opening a new issue or making a pull request.